 - 5.1 It is essential that this Neighbourhood Plan is read as a whole document.
 All policies should be read alongside all other relevant policies in the Plan.
-This means that any proposal should be assessed and considered in accordance with the Neighbourhood Plan and the Development Plan as a whole unless material considerations indicate otherwise. - There is very limited 'cross-referencing' within the Policies because the Plan has been written to be read as a whole document.
-In some cases, there is a specific cross reference if needed for clarification of that policy, but not for emphasis on weight of importance of that cross-referenced policy. - 5.3 Before each policy, is explanatory text.
-This text consists of descriptive and explanatory matter in respect of the policies.
-The text is relevant to the interpretation of each policy to which it relates.
-Although the supporting text is not policy, it does assist with clarifying what the policy is trying to achieve, and intention of that policy. - 5.4 Although the Plan is to be read as a whole, policies 1, 2, 3 and 4 are likely to apply to all development in the Neighbourhood Area.
+This means that any proposal should be assessed and considered in accordance with the Neighbourhood Plan and the development plan as a whole unless material considerations indicate otherwise. - 5.2 There is very limited 'cross-referencing' within the policies because the Plan has been written to be read as a whole document.
+In some cases, there is a specific cross reference if needed for clarification of that policy, but not for emphasis on weight of importance of that cross-referenced policy. - 5.3 Each planning policy is presented in a shaded text box to differentiate it from other text in the Plan.
+Explanatory text follows each policy and is there to aid interpretation.
+Although this supporting text is not policy, it does assist with clarifying what the policy is trying to achieve by describing its intention. - 5.4 Although the Plan is to be read as a whole, policies 1, 2, 3 and 4 are likely to apply to all development in the Neighbourhood Area.

-6.0 PLANNING POLICIES:
+6.0 PLANNING POLICIES